pixeloven/pixeloven/integration.md

 ```

 ### Importing libraries
-All ***transpiled*** package from this project should follow the same pattern.
-Compiled library files will be output to `dist/lib` while all types will be output to `dist/types`.
+All ***transpiled*** packages from this project should follow the same pattern.
+Compiled library files will be output to `dist/lib` while all type declarations will be output to `dist/types`.

 ```javascript
 import {something} from '@pixeloven/{name}'